DFXswiss/docs/src/en/faq.md

 - The amount of 1'000 per 24h was exceeded because several transactions were made.
 The time at which the money actually arrives at DFX is decisive for the time stamp.
 - The sender has a name that appears on sanction or PEP lists.
 You can check whether this applies to you with this free tool: https://dilisense.com/en
+- The amount of CHF 50'000 per calendar year was exceeded.
+- Money was sent to our bank in Luxembourg.
+IBAN starting with LU.
+This bank offers SEPA Instant and only accepts funds from fully verified customers.
+- The money was sent by a bank that is very often associated with fraud.
+(Very rare)

+The customer has 2 days to execute the KYC.
+As a rule, the KYC process only takes 5 minutes.
+If the customer decides against the KYC, or if the customer does not respond to the email from DFX, then the money will be returned to the customer in full after 2 days.